-George Armstrong Custer has been better known for his exploits after the Civil War than those during.
-However, his career in the Union army was a success due in large part to his dual characteristics of bravery and audacity.
+George Armstrong Custer is better known for his post-bellum exploits rather than his Civil War career.
+His success, however, in the Union army was due in large part to his dual characteristics of bravery and audacity.
 Described as aggressive, gallant, reckless, and foolhardy, Custer has become one of the most celebrated and controversial figures of the Civil War.

-Born in Harrison County, Ohio on December 5, 1839, son of Emanuel and Marie, Custer was nicknamed “Autie” because of his mispronunciation of his middle name as a small child.
+Born in New Rumley, Ohio on December 5, 1839, son of Emanuel and Maria, Custer was nicknamed “Autie” because of his mispronunciation of his middle name as a small child.
 George had four younger siblings, Thomas, Margaret, Nevin, and Boston, as well as several older half-siblings from his mother’s first marriage to Israel Kirkpatrick, who died in 1835.

 Custer was able to distinguish himself as a risk-taker early in the war.
-During the Peninsula Campaign when General John G. Barnard stopped at the Chickahominy River, debating where to cross based on the depth of the water, Custer took action and promptly rode his horse out to the middle of the river so as to determine if it was passable.
+During the Peninsula Campaign when Maj.
+Gen. John G. Barnard stopped at the Chickahominy River, debating where to cross based on the depth of the water, Custer took action and promptly rode his horse out to the middle of the river so as to determine if it was passable.
 The act gained him notoriety among important high-ranking officers.
-During the Battle of Bull Run, Custer served as a courier between Winfield Scott and Irvin McDowell, subsequently serving as a staff officer for Generals George B. McClellan and Alfred Pleasanton with the temporary rank of captain.
+He subsequently served on the staffs of Generals George B. McClellan and Alfred Pleasanton with the temporary rank of captain.

-On June 29, 1863 Custer was commissioned to brigadier general of volunteers and assigned to command a brigade in Kilpatrick’s division.
-While in this position he led his men in the Battle of Gettysburg where he assisted in preventing J.E.B.
-Stuart from attacking the Union rear.
+On June 29, 1863 Custer was promoted to brigadier general and assigned to command a brigade in Judson Kilpatrick’s division.
+While in this position he led his men in the Battle of Gettysburg where he participated in the fighting on what became known as East Cavalry Field.

 Throughout the war Custer continued to distinguishing himself as fearless, aggressive, and ostentatious.
-His personalized uniform style, complete with a red neckerchief could be somewhat alienating, but he was successful in gaining the respect of his men with his willingness to lead attacks from the front rather than the back.
+His personalized uniform, complete with a red cravatt could be somewhat alienating, but he was successful in gaining the respect of his men with his willingness to lead attacks from the front rather than the rear.

 Learn more about General George Custer's close call at the Battle of Trevilian Station.
 Historian Eric Wittenberg describes in detail how Custer and his Michigan Brigade just survived encirclement by Confederate horseman.